metalbear-co/docs-configuration/configuration/options.md

 mirrord Experimental features.
 This shouldn't be used unless someone from MetalBear/mirrord tells you to.

+### _experimental_ browser\_extension\_config

+mirrord will open a URL for initiating mirrord browser extension to automatically inject HTTP header that matches the HTTP filter configured in `feature.network.incoming.http_filter.header_filter`.

 ### _experimental_ disable\_reuseaddr

 Disables the `SO_REUSEADDR` socket option on sockets that mirrord steals/mirrors.
 On macOS the application can use the same address many times but then we don't steal it correctly.
 This probably should be on by default but we want to gradually roll it out. https://github.com/metalbear-co/mirrord/issues/2819 This option applies only on macOS.

+### _experimental_ dns\_permission\_error\_fatal

+Whether to terminate the session when a permission denied error occurs during DNS resolution.
+This error often means that the Kubernetes cluster is hardened, and the mirrord-agent is not fully functional without `agent.privileged` enabled.

+Defaults to `true` in OSS.
+Defaults to `false` in mfT.

 ### _experimental_ enable\_exec\_hooks\_linux

 Enables exec hooks on Linux.
 Enable Linux hooks can fix issues when the application shares sockets with child commands (e.g Python web servers with reload), but the feature is not stable and may cause other issues.

+### _experimental_ force\_hook\_connect

+Forces hooking all instances of the connect function.
+In very niche cases the connect function has multiple exports and this flag makes us hook all of the instances.

 ### _experimental_ hide\_ipv6\_interfaces

 Enables `getifaddrs` hook that removes IPv6 interfaces from the list returned by libc.

+### _experimental_ hook\_rename

+Enables hooking the `rename` function.

+Useful if you need file remapping and your application uses `rename`, i.e. `php-fpm`, `twig`, to create and rename temporary files.

 ### _experimental_ idle\_local\_http\_connection\_timeout